 The next fundamental product management phase consists in creating schemes of the product launching process, both in the short and long term, and automate these in the cloud whenever an element or associated dates change, so everyone involved can keep track without having to constantly redesign it.

 Through the roadmap, it is possible to define and, after launching, to compare and track the user’s journey to one or more products.
-There are already in the market specific tools for SaaS and products sold on eCommerce websites, such as Roadmap or Roadmunk.
+There are already in the market specific roadmap products or tools for SaaS and products sold on eCommerce websites, such as Roadmap or Roadmunk.

 Although it may look like a completely different department, the Product Information Management is an essential software tool for any product management that is already at a high professional level and with a good volume of product references.

 Automate product information and track its quality is the number one priority of any product launch project that wants to achieve efficient results.
 A PIM system or Product Information Manager service automatically corrects errors in product information, synchronizes it in all sales channels and saves time that the product management team can invest in other tasks.

 Are all the advantages of a Product Information Manager software new to you?
 We don’t want you to miss it; that’s why at Sales Layer we offer you a 30-day free trial.
 Check it out now!

 Using wireframe tools, a product management team can create, preview, share and test mockups of web pages or mobile apps.